cwshugg/gurthang/README.md

 This is **gurthang**, my web server fuzzing harness, composed of an `LD_PRELOAD` library and AFL++ custom mutator module.
 Turin Turambar wielded Gurthang, the sword called the "Iron of Death", and slayed Glaurung the dragon.
 Maybe, just maybe, AFL++ can wield this harness to slay some web servers.

 Gurthang was developed for my MS thesis of Computer Science at Virginia Tech.
+My thesis is archived [at this link](https://vtechworks.lib.vt.edu/handle/10919/110769).

 <img align="right" src="./docs/images/gurthang_light.png" width=385>